 Welcome and Orientation

-Upon arrival you’ll take part in both the university and CISabroad orientation program.
+Upon arrival you’ll take part in a comprehensive orientation program.
 You’ll learn the “do’s and don’ts” of living in Argentina.
 Where to go out, how to stay safe, where to shop are just a few of questions that will be answered by our staff.
 During the first few days you can take the Buenos Aires Bus to check out the top twenty must-see points of the city.
 During orientation, we’ll also tell you all about our favorite places in town (restaurants, museums, markets etc).
 Oh, and you’ll join in on a welcome meal, something traditional and yummy (empanadas, anyone?) so that you can start to taste the local flavor.

 Farewell and Re-entry Program